 Rachel Botsman is an author and a visiting academic at the University of Oxford, Saïd Business School.
 She studies and teaches how technology is transforming trust between people and what that means for business and society.
 She defined the theory of “collaborative consumption” with her acclaimed book, What’s Mine is Yours (HarperCollins, 2010).
 The concept was subsequently named by TIME as one of the “Ten Ideas That Will Change the World” and by Thinkers50 as the 2015 Breakthrough Idea.
-Her TED talks on the subject have been viewed more than two million times.
+Her TED talks on the subject have been viewed almost three million times.

 Rachel Botsman’s work focuses on how a new economy of trust enabled by technologies will change the way we live, work, bank and consume.
 She is an author and a visiting academic at the University of Oxford, Saïd Business School where she teaches the world’s first MBA course on the collaborative economy, a new curriculum she designed in 2015.